Diagnosis

 Preparing for your appointment

-You're likely to start by seeing your family doctor.
-However, when you call to set up an appointment, you may be referred to a doctor trained in brain and nervous system conditions (neurologist).
+You're likely to start by seeing your primary healthcare professional.
+But when you call to make an appointment, you may be referred to a doctor trained in brain and nervous system conditions, called a neurologist.
+If you need surgery, you may be referred to a doctor trained in surgery of the brain and nervous system, called a neurosurgeon.

 What you can do